 Talk with a Selwyn member who has served as a HELPS tutor at Montclaire: Ellen Harris, Karey Tom, Rebecca Cooper, Katie Cumbus, Betsy Hamburger or Courtney McLellan.

-3) Heart Math Tutoring: This is a great time for you to express an interest in becoming a Heart Tutor for the 2019-2020 school year.
+3) Heart Math Tutoring: Please consider serving as a math tutor for the 2020-2021 school year.
+No expertise in math required!
 The commitment is 30 minutes or 1 hour a week from October to May.
 Heart provides a game based curriculum and on-site staff person.
-No expertise in math required!

 Talk with a Selwyn Heart tutor, Robert Vise, Lisa Halstead, or Olen Smith.
 To sign up or get more information please visit Heart’s website or contact Sarah Cover at [email protected]